 Verdict: again, Cloudways offers more options for upgrade.

 When you create a server on Cloudways, you are in effect getting a virtual machine on the cloud.
-Each of your server also get a dedicated IP address.
+Each of your servers also gets a dedicated IP address.
 So, you are not sharing resources with other customers.

 Still, if you want isolation between sites, then the best way is to host only one site on a single server.
 It can increase the bill, though.

 Hosting on Kinsta, on the other hand, is not like getting a managed VPS.
-The underlying technology is GCP’s virtualization, but all those things are handled by the team at Kinsta.
+The underlying technology is Google Cloud’s virtualization, but all those things are handled by the team at Kinsta.
 You only need to add sites to your account and specify the location.
-Where it should be placed is decided by Kinsta.
+Where & how it should be placed is decided by Kinsta.

 Kinsta uses LXD-based virtualization for that.
 Each site is placed on a separate container.
-So, you can be assured that they are isolated from one another, which greatly improves security.
+So, you can rest assured that they are isolated from one another, which greatly improves security.

-Unlike on Cloudways, each of your site is isolated from one another, not just from the sites of other customers.
+Unlike on Cloudways, each of your sites is isolated from one another, not just from the sites of other customers.

 However, the resources may be shared between the different sites on an LXD.